Raunak-Singh-Inventor/reference-24/README.md

 The bootloader will also start the execution of the loaded vehicle firmware.

+### bootloader.c
+The bootloader.c file contains the bulk of the code used for the bootloader.
+The main job of the bootloader is to receive the keys required to decrypt and verify the firmware in a secure fashion, then to receive the firmware, decrypt it, and then verify its integrity and authenticity before allowing it to be booted.

+Two main algorithms are used during this process, these being AES-GCM and RSA (with a SHA-256 hash).
+All secrets are securely read in through a header file, `secrets.h`.
+The key and nonce for the AES procedure are then securely stored in EEPROM, while the RSA public key will be subsequently used for verification procedures.

+The metadata is read in and stored in a 4 byte array, `aad`.
+The metadata consists of a version short and a size short, which encodes the version number and size of the firmware respectively.
+The version number is compared with the current loaded firmware to prevent rollback to earlier versions.
+The metadata is used as additional authenticated data in the AES process in order to ensure authenticity.

+The signature is then read in and split into the signature ciphertext encrypted with AES, `signature_ct`, and the authentication tag, `signature_tag`.
+The key and nonce for AES, `EEPROM_AES_KEY` and `EEPROM_AES_NONCE` are read in and used to decrypt `signature_ct` and store it in `signature`.
+Then, nonce is incremented to ensure security.

+After a Sha256 object is initialized to compare the hashes to, we begin reading in the firmware in frames.
+Each frame begins with a size and is followed by data.
+Once we fill our page buffer, we decrypt it using the AES key and nonce, and then it is programmed to a temporary location in flash, encoded in `FW_BASE`to ensure that we have a working firmware at all times.
+The flash is programmed to be readonly and the nonce is incremented each time to ensure security.
+Each time, the Sha256 object is also updated to calculate the hash.

+After all the firmware is read in and decrypted successfully, the Sha256 hash is calculated.
+Then, using RSA we verify the signature by hashing the new hash that was directly calculated from the firmware we read in.
+If it matches the sent hash, the firmware is accepted and we rewrite the firmware to the permanent location in flash, encoded in `FW_BASE`.

 ## Tools

 There are three python scripts in the `tools` directory which are used to: